Jay0494/Ambydates_business_report/README.md

-To increase sales growth over the next 6 months,the following recommendations aim to stabilize and grow sales despite these challenges:
+To increase sales growth over the next 6 months,the following recommendations aim to stabilize and grow sales despite the current economic challenges:

 1. Leverage Seasonal Demand (Prepare for Ramadan)